Fahd-O/Learning-PHP/ReadMe.md

 - Advanced concepts like session management, database interaction, and error handling.
 - Practical applications, such as login systems, contact forms, and image galleries.

-Created and completed between Fri, 18th Jun 2021 and Tue, 14th Sep 2021.
+Created and completed between ? and ?.

 ## Repository Overview